-- A. The Executive Director of the Seattle Ethics and Elections Commission ("Executive Director") shall prepare and publish and the City Clerk shall mail to each residence or registered voter within the City an election pamphlet as soon as practical prior to each primary, special or general election.
-The pamphlet shall contain: - For each measure, the identification by serial number, the ballot title, the text, an explanatory statement, and arguments for and against the passage of the measure; - The photographs and campaign statements of the candidates for the offices of Municipal Court Judge, City Councilmember and City Attorney, and the Mayor, whose names are listed on the ballot: - 3.
-Information from other jurisdictions which participate in the pamphlet; - A sample ballot; - Information about election laws of participating jurisdictions, qualifications for voting, voter registration, obtaining and using an absentee ballot or an application for an absentee ballot; and - When candidates are included, a brief explanation of how voters may participate in the election campaign process and of disclosure requirements that apply to campaign contributions.
+A. The Executive Director of the Seattle Ethics and Elections Commission ("Executive Director") shall prepare and publish and the City Clerk shall mail to each residence or registered voter within the City an election pamphlet as soon as practical prior to each primary, special or general election.
+The pamphlet shall contain:

-2.14.010 ELECTIONS Code
+For each measure, the identification by 1. serial number, the ballot title, the text, an explanatory statement, and arguments for and against the passage of the measure;

+The photographs and campaign state-2. ments of the candidates for the offices of Municipal Court Judge, City Councilmember and City Attorney, and the Mayor, whose names are listed on the ballot:

+3. Information from other jurisdictions which participate in the pamphlet;

+4. A sample ballot;

+5. Information about election laws of participating jurisdictions, qualifications for voting, voter registration, obtaining and using an absentee ballot or an application for an absentee ballot; and

+When candidates are included, a brief 6. explanation of how voters may participate in the election campaign process and of disclosure requirements that apply to campaign contribu-For current SMC, contact the Office of th227City Clerk tions.